DJCEL/VirtualDJ-PixelShader8-Win64/README.md

 Examples of Pixel Shaders are in the 'Shaders' subfolder.

-During compilation the .cso files are saved in the 'Shaders' subfolder and they are then included in the Resources (via Plugin.rc).
+During compilation the .cso files are saved in the '..\src\Shaders' subfolder and they are then included in the Resources (via Plugin.rc).
 To add a new one, right click on the 'Plugin.rc' file and select 'View Code'.